Chileno Valley Oaks, Dana Hooper

 Remove Plants that Spread the Disease

-Pacific OpenSpace provides a variety of services that can reduce the spread of Sudden Oak Death.
-The first is to remove plants that may spread the disease to your oaks.
+Pacific OpenSpace helps you reduce the spread of Sudden Oak Death.
+An important strategy is to remove plants that may spread the disease to your oaks.
 The most common plant to remove is California Bay (Umbellularia californica).
 Rhododendron is another plant known to spread the disease.
 It is common in landscapes, but infrequent in natural areas.
 We keep current with the latest research on Sudden Oak Death.
 If other plants are identified as significant disease vectors, we will control them as well.

 Spores in wet soil can splash up onto branches during the winter.
 One theory is that these spores can infect the plant.
 This idea has not yet been proven or disproven.
 It is prudent, however, to trim up oak branches that are close to the ground, so that Phytophthera spores cannot splash up onto the foliage.